sassoftware/sas-studio-custom-steps/Fork/README.md

 ![Properties](img/Fork%20Run%20-%20Properties.png)

 The 'Fork Run' custom step needs the name of the deployed object, flow or program, to run the object.
 The **'Specify the deployed object name (Case sensitive!)'** setting gives you the possibility to enter that name.

-Note that the name is case sensitive!
+Note that the name is case sensitive and needs to be unique throughout the SAS Viya environment.

 ### Tab: About